adamnoto/bali/README.md

 1. [Fix bug when class's name, as a constant, is reloaded](http://stackoverflow.com/questions/2509350/rails-class-object-id-changes-after-i-make-a-request) (re-allocated to different address in the memory)
 2. Allow describing rule for `nil`, useful if user is not authenticated thus role is probably `nil`
 3. Remove pry from development dependency

+#### Version 1.0.0rc3
+1. Each target class should includes `Bali::Objector`, for the following reasons:
+   - Makes it clear that class do want to include the Bali::Objector
+   - Transparant, and thus less confusing as to where "can?" and "cant" come from
+   - When ruby re-parse the class's codes for any reasons, parser will be for sure include Bali::Objector
+2. Return `true` to any `can?` for undefined target/subtarget alike
+3. Return `false` to any `cant?` for undefined target/subtarget alike